Heroes & Generals Beginner's Guide

 Don't rush to buy everything you unlock, as I said before, free players can't do so due to the lack of resources, check the ribbons to see what do you actually have to buy to unlock the weapon or vehicle you really want.
 Combat Ribbons tells you what actions you need to do in order to earn points in that ribbon, and get the rewards on it.
 Actions requiered may vary from one ribbon to another; Kill enemies, capture points, use an specific weapon or vehicle, destroy vehicles, etc.

 7. Stop Throwing Grenades!

-Don't get wrong, grenades are awesome!, a very effective tool to get rid of enemy infantry inside buildings or behind cover, you will get a lot of kills with grenades for sure, sometimes double or if you are lucky enough, triple kills.
-Grenades are so useful that you can easily get addicted to throw them, the main problems is, they are expensive, it cost about 9200 credits to refill them.
+Don't get me wrong, grenades are awesome!, a very effective tool to get rid of enemy infantry inside buildings or behind cover, you will get a lot of kills with grenades for sure, sometimes double or if you are lucky enough, triple kills.
+Grenades are so useful that you can easily get addicted to throw them, the main problems is, they are expensive, it cost about 9200 credits to refill them completely.
 So, unless you chose to focus on infantry class and you are not interested in buying another soldier, use grenades with precaution.
 Remember, this guide aims to help you manage your credits as a free player, not getting a lot of kills.
 When I want to save credits for something, I prefer to unequip grenades so Im not tempted to use them.

 8. Take Cover!

 Keep your head down!, this should be common sense, but apperently is not.
 Rushing to the open battlefield is yet another new player mistake, be smart, pay attention to the gunfire sounds and hide behind trees, bushes or shadows, get inside buildings and trenches and be patient, wait for the enemy.
 Also, unlike other first person shooters, in Heroes and generals, crouch and prone actually helps you avoid enemy fire, and keep your weapons steady, so do it when you have to.